PlainsightAI/legacy-docs/data-model.md

 ### Activity

-Activity state that the device is in.
+Activity is a general reading of a device's velocity.

 Field|Type|Description
 -|-|-